ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Precompiler2_Eng.md

 ### Embedded Functions

 Like Oracle, Altibase provides numeric functions, date functions, string functions, data type conversion functions, and other built-in functions.
-This section explains which Altibase functions should be used in place of corresponding Oracle functions
+This section explains which Altibase functions should be used in place of corresponding Oracle functions.

 #### Built-in Functions Compared